 As of March 31, 2020, options to purchase a total of 16,338,305 ordinary shares were issued and outstanding.
 Of the total number of issued and outstanding options, 2,101,842 have vested.
+Certain of our ordinary shares issuable under these options are subject to contractual lock-up agreements with us or the underwriters.
+For a description of the lock-up agreements that we, members of our Supervisory Board and Management Board and certain significant shareholders have entered into in connection with the Underwritten Offering, see "Underwriting."

 We intend to file a registration statement on Form S-8 under the Securities Act to register ordinary shares, issued or reserved for issuance under the ESOP.
 The registration statement on Form S-8 will become effective automatically upon filing.
-Ordinary shares issued upon exercise of a share option and registered pursuant to the Form S-8 registration statement will, subject to vesting provisions and Rule 144 volume limitations applicable to our affiliates, be available for sale in the open market immediately unless they are subject to the 90-day lock-up period in connection with the Global Offering.
+Ordinary shares issued upon exercise of a share option and registered pursuant to the Form S-8 registration statement will, subject to vesting provisions and Rule 144 volume limitations applicable to our affiliates, be available for sale in the open market immediately unless they are subject to the 90-day lock-up period in connection with the Underwritten Offering.